RidaHajjAli/CV-Grader/README.md

 # CV-Grader

 This project is a Python-based tool designed to evaluate and rank CVs (resumes) based on their relevance to a given job description.
 It uses OCR (Optical Character Recognition) for text extraction, NLP (Natural Language Processing) for text preprocessing, and a scoring mechanism to rank CVs.
+Since lack of CVs data, most of the Cvs used were sample/generated CVs.

 ## Features